fepack/image/.changeset/silly-drinks-ring.md

 "@fepack/image": patch
 ---

-feat: unit tests for the 'load' Function
+test: unit tests for the 'load' Function